dstop75/wdi_7_quiz_ajax_jquery/README.md

 ### Question 5
 In an AJAX POST request, what does the argument of the `.done()` callback - in the example below, that would be `data` - represent?
 (Hint: it's not the same as in Question 4.)

+The return from the POST request, in this case a javascript object representing the new user we just submitted to POST.

 ```
   $.ajax({
     url: 'http://ig-hacker-news.herokuapp.com/users',